jackadam1981/ChromeEc/extra/usb_power/powerlog.README.md

     This will generate `<board>_r0_loc.board` and `<board>_r0_loc.scenario`
     locally, which can be used with `powerlog.py`.

--   Method 2 (recommended for Chrome OS developers, requires chroot)
+-   Method 2 (recommended for ChromeOS developers, requires chroot)

     If you are using `powerlog.py` within the chroot, copy `<board>_r0_loc.py` to `src/third_party/hdctools/servo/data`, then add this line to file: